justinmelnick/justinmelnick.github.io/_pages/about.md

 Welcome.
 I am a Ph.D. student in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.

-My research interests lie at the intersection of international relations and domestic politics.
-I focus on how electoral incentives drive foreign policy choices and on the political economy of climate change, primarily using game-theoretic tools.
-My research has been published in the _Journal of Conflict Resolution._
+I write on international politics.
+I am particularly interested in the domestic institutional factors that drive international outcomes, and vice versa.
+My current reserach focuses on how electoral incentives drive foreign policy choices to negotiate or withdraw from international agreements and on the political economy of climate change.
+Methodologically, I primarily leverage game-theoretic tools, but am also interested in reduced-form causal approaches and structural estimation.
+My work has been published in the _Journal of Conflict Resolution._

+I hold a B.A. in International Relations and Economics from the University of Pennsylvania.

 Please feel free to contact me at: melnickj [at] nyu [dot] edu